appcelerator-archive/uber-mobile-tests/README.md

 A singular test framework that merged both https://github.com/appcelerator/titanium-mobile-mocha-suite and https://github.com/appcelerator/appium-tests.

+If this is your first time using Appium with Titanium stack, it is recommended to follow this repo first: https://github.com/appcelerator/qe-appium.
+This repo will guide you in installing Appium on your machine and it has examples of using Appium with Titanium.

 # Caveats

 * Windows 10 Mobile is not supported yet: https://github.com/Microsoft/WinAppDriver/issues/38.